-… so have a picture of some ducks instead.Your regularly scheduled posts will continue next week.
+… so have a picture of some ducks instead.Your regularly scheduled posts will continue at some point.

 I know I don’t normally talk about video games on this blog, but since when have my posts ever kept to a single subject or theme.
 Personally, I like relaxing video games and one such example is ‘Stardew Valley’.
 It’s a farming simulator that’s based off of the Harvest Moon series.
 The basics of the plot are that you’ve grown tired of your life in the city and have inherited your grandfather’s farm, so you decide to move out to the country and try to make a more fulfilling life for yourself.
 The beautiful aesthetic and the fleshed out non-player characters tends to make this game worth while for most people.
 There’s plenty to do in the game including traveling down into some mines and fighting monsters if you really need some excitement.
 Also, everything in it from the art to the music was made by just one person over the course of four years before it was sold to the public, and it’s still being updated with new features and bug fixes.(This is what your farm might look like on the first morning)